noahred16/DeepTeeth/README.md

 - Confusion Matrix: `metrics/simple_cnn_confusion_matrix.png`

 ## EDA - Exploratory Data Analysis
 The `eda.py` script does some basic EDA and generates a pie chart of the class distribution in the training set.
+In our anaylsis the smallest two classes (Fracture and Extraction) were excluded due to their very low representation in the dataset.
 ![Pie chart of class distribution in training set](figures/class_distribution.png)
 ![Core 4 Class Distribution](figures/core4_class_distribution.png)
 ```